nicole-caldwell/nicole-caldwell.github.io/2020-09-13-the-dating-approach-to-software-design.md

 What about packages shipped globally?

-You'll find lots of designs for this and they will have all have tradeoffs.
+You'll find lots of designs for this and they will all have tradeoffs.

 Just like you won't know enough technologies throughout your career unelss you keep your knowledge up-to-date, as a match-maker I would have to keep my bank of single people up-to-date.